exasol-labs/exasol-labs-community-edition/README.md

 ### 🍏 VMware Fusion (macOS Intel)

-1️⃣ **Install VMware Fusion 25H2**
+1️⃣ **Install or Update to VMware Fusion 25H2**
    - Download the latest version from the [VMware website](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion).
    - Follow the on-screen instructions.
-Installation usually takes less than 10 minutes.
+Installation usually takes less than 5 minutes.
    - 🔁 Reboot your Mac after installation to activate all components.

 2️⃣ **Download the `Exasol_Community_Edition_v8_202xxx_vmware.ova`**
    - Get the **VMware Edition (Exasol_Community_Edition_v8_202xxx_vmware.ova)** from the [Exasol Community Edition Download Page](https://www.exasol.com/free-signup-community-edition/).
+   - Download size is around 14 GB and should take less than 10 minutes to complete, depending on your internet connection speed.

 3️⃣ **Import the OVA file**
    - Launch **VMware Fusion** → *File > Import*.
-   - Choose the `.ova` file and confirm.
+   - Select the downloaded `.ova` file by clicking on **Choose File...** and click **Continue**.
+   - Choose the Folder where to save the VM (leave it on default settings) and click **Save**.
+Import of the VM starts automatically.
+   - The import process usually takes less than 5 minutes to complete.
+   - Click **Finish** to startup the VM for the first time.
-   - All optimized defaults are already applied — no manual configuration needed.
+   - All optimal settings (CPU, RAM, storage, network) are already preconfigured for you.
+No manual configuration needed.
+   - Please do not change any settings of the VM.
+You can raise your Processor/Memory settings to 8 vCPUs, 16 GB RAM at a later stage, the default setting of 4 vCPUs, 8 GB RAM is a good starting point.

-4️⃣ **Start the VM**
+4️⃣ **Start the Virtual Machine**
-   - Click **Play** to boot your new Exasol VM.
-   - Automatic setup and login will complete within minutes.
+   - By clicking **Finish** in the previous step, the startup was initiated automatically.
+   - The VM boots and logs in automatically, performs first-start configuration (IP settings), and starts up the Exasol Database.
+   - If you see the green "RUNNING" status in the terminal window, you are ready to go!
+   - The first-start process usually takes less than 2 minutes to complete, all subsequent starts will peform much quicker.
-   - Default credentials (if requested):
+   - Login to Ubuntu (if required):
      - **Username:** `exasol`
      - **Password:** `exasol`

-✅ Your Exasol Community Edition is now running on macOS (Intel).
-(*Apple Silicon support coming soon!*)
+✅ That’s it!
+Within minutes, your Exasol Community Edition will be ready to use.
+Continue with the **Getting Started – First Login & Query** chapter described below.

 ---